heristop/heristop.github.io/src/content/blog/2025-09-10-mcp-design-system-carrefour-marcel.md

 ## Lessons Learned

-### 1. Start with the Problem, Not the Solution
+### 1. Identify the Problem First

-Before implementing MCP, we asked:
+Before implementing MCP, we analyzed:

-- What specific problems do LLMs create for our developers?
+- What specific problems LLMs create for our developers
-- Which AI tools are our teams actually using?
+- Which AI tools our teams actually use
-- What infrastructure do we already have in place?
+- What infrastructure we already have in place

-### 2. STDIO Works Great for Design Systems
+### 2. STDIO Works Well for Design Systems

-The STDIO approach was perfect because:
+The STDIO approach worked because:

 - We already had npm infrastructure
 - Developers are familiar with npm packages